When you form your LLC in Wisconsin, you’ll have to pay certain costs to officially register your business with the state.

 Do I need to pay a franchise tax for my Wisconsin LLC?

-No. Wisconsin doesn’t require franchise or corporate taxes.
+No. Wisconsin doesn’t require franchise or corporate taxes to be paid to the internal revenue service (IRS).

 How much does an LLC formation service provider cost?

-It depends on the LLC formation company you choose.
+It depends on the LLC formation company and whether you choose to form a foreign LLC or domestic LLC.
 We recommend Northwest Registered Agent, which starts at $29, plus the $130+ state fee, and includes the first year of registered agent services for free.